Sasha Palatnikov: Post UFC

 Palatnikov faced Kyron Bowen on April 2, 2022 at XMMA 4.
 He won the bout via TKO stoppage due to punches and elbows.

 Palatnikov faced Joshua Jones on May 20, 2022 at Tuff-N-Uff 128.
 He won the bout via split decision.

 Palatnikov faced Tanner Saraceno at XMMA 5 on July 23, 2022.
 He lost the bout via rear-naked choke in the third round.

 Palatnikov is scheduled to face Francisco Trinaldo at Gamebred Bareknuckle MMA 6 on October 28, 2023.

 Karate Combat

 Palatnikov signed with Karate Combat on December 17, 2022, winning his debut against Canadian Rob Buxton by knockout in the first round at Karate Combat 37.

 Palatnikov next faced Adrian Hadribeaj of Albania at Karate Combat 38 on April 1, 2023, losing by split decision.

 Palatnikov faced former karate and kickboxing champion Raymond Daniels at Karate Combat 39 on May 20, 2023, where he lost by unanimous decision.

+Palatnikov faced Gustavo Sousa at Karate Combat 49 on September 18, 2024, and lost via first‑round knockout.
+The finish occurred after he was dropped, resulting in a neck injury.